Silo Box Writeup & Walkthrough – [HTB] – HackTheBox

 Enumeration

-First, I execute the following command to scan the Silo box IP address to obtain open ports and see if there are any weak services.
+Initially, I executed the following command to scan the IP address of the Silo box to identify open ports and potential vulnerabilities:

 |